 For patients, digital health literacy provides them with greater autonomy over their health journey.

-For providers, a digitally literate health workforce is one that can use digital tools and platforms with confidence.
+For providers, a digitally literate health workforce can use digital tools and platforms with confidence.

 It helps clinicians to communicate and engage with patients to deliver coordinated, collaborative care; and to move seamlessly between face-to-face services and virtual care platforms and tools.